NikhilTeja21/Audio-Books/README.md

 - Python 3.8 or higher
 - Dependencies listed in `requirements.txt`

-## Contributing

-Contributions are welcome!
-If you'd like to improve this project, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Acknowledgments

 - [FastAPI](https://fastapi.tiangolo.com/) for providing a modern web framework.